spongebob2409/Robust-Defense-Against-Quantization-Attacks-in-Large-Language-Models-Through-Weight-Noise-Injection/GPU_EVALUATION_RESULTS_SUMMARY.md

 ### Overview: Demonstrating Quantization-Induced Degradation

-This section analyzes the **harm caused by quantization** as a form of attack on model quality, demonstrating why defense mechanisms against quantization attacks are critical for LLM deployment.
+This section analyzes the **harm caused by quantization** as a form of attack on model quality for Mistral 7B, demonstrating measurable degradation in performance metrics.

 ---